-The education level of NWT residents has also been increasing.
-In 1989, 61% of the NWT population aged 15 and older had completed at least a high school education; increasing to 68% in 1999.
+The education level of NWT residents has been increasing.
+In 1991, 60% of the NWT population aged 15 and older had completed at least a high school education; increasing to 65% in 2001.
 From 1992 to 2001, the average number of students to receive financial assistance for post secondary education in the NWT was 1,400.
 Almost half of this group was Aboriginal students.

-From 1989 to 1999, the overall average employment rate in the wage economy in the NWT was 67% compared to 46% for Aboriginal people.
-In 1991, about one quarter of the Aboriginal persons engaged in the wage economy in the NWT were unemployed compared to only 4% for non-Aboriginal persons.
+From 1991 to 2001, the overall average employment rate (the number of people employed as a percentage of the population 15 and over) in the wage economy in the NWT increased from 63% to 70%.
+For Aboriginal people it rose from 46% in 1991 to over 53% in 2001.
+In 1991, 26% of the Aboriginal persons engaged in the wage economy in the NWT were unemployed compared to only 4% for non-Aboriginal persons.
+In 2001 the number of Aboriginal persons unemployed fell to 18% while the non-Aboriginal unemployment rate remained at 4%.

 In the early 1990s, northerners accounted for 60% of all full time positions in mining, with 12% being Aboriginal persons.
-By the mid-nineties employment levels declined, due to a world decline in precious metals prices and government downsizing.
-By the end of the decade, NWT employment in the mining sector surged with two producing gold mines and one diamond mine employing 1800 people.
-This represented 6.3% of the NWT population compared to 1.2% employed in the mining industry in the rest of Canada.
+But by the end of 2004, NWT employment in the mining sector surged with two producing diamond mines employing 1,300 people northern residents directly and another 1,900 indirectly.